-At the start of a new year, many people assess their emotional wellbeing and their relationships.
-It’s natural to use this turning point of the old year to the new to evaluate and review where we are, and to think of what we wish for and what we might want to change.
+At the start of the autumn, many people assess their emotional wellbeing and their relationships.
+It’s natural to use this turning point of summer to autumn year, of holiday to term time, to evaluate and review where we are, and to think of what we wish for and what we might want to change.

 What does monogamy mean to you?
 How often do you discuss it, consider it, think about what it means?
 And does the other person in your relationship feel the same way about it?
 How free do you feel to discuss your concerns or fears?
 How do even these questions make you feel?

 It might feel scary or just downright dangerous to take a look at how we really think and feel about these issues.
 I know that not everyone is a position where it is physically safe to do so.
 I also know that most people live lives where the fear is the worst part.
 However, the reality is that most people want the best for you.
 We have the right to be able to trust that we can be fully ourselves with our loved ones and, if we cannot be, to ask why: what is happening here, what expectations are built into our relationship that stop me from being able to be fully myself?

 More often than not, it is you, not the other, who is holding you back.
 We cannot be truly close unless we are able to share all of ourselves, and unless we allow others to also be truly themselves.
 That includes seeing the parts of them that are not perhaps compatible with us, accepting that, and giving those parts some space.

 I think one of the reasons we do not talk about monogamy is because that conversation means we have to talk about the other subjects that are tied up within it: sex and desire, both in and outside of the relationship.
 No one is entitled to a relationship at the cost of someone else’s wellbeing and emotional heath.
 No one is entitled to care, sex and intimacy.
 They are gifts that, in most cases, one must offer before one can receive them.